Budget-limited distribution learning in multifidelity problems: Numerical experiments

 \subsection{Parametrized PDEs}

 In the last experiment, we consider a multifidelity model given by a parametric elliptic equation.
 The setup is taken from \cite{xu2021bandit}.
 We consider an elliptic PDE over a square spatial domain $D = [0,1]^2$ that governs displacement in linear elasticity.
-The geometry, boundary conditions, and loading in the structure is shown in Figure~\ref{fig:struct}.
+The geometry and boundary conditions are shown in Figure~\ref{fig:struct}.